platformsh/platformsh-docs/docs/src/overview/contact-customer-support.md

 ## Create a Customer Support ticket

-To create a support ticket from the console, follow these steps:
+To create a ticket from the console, follow these steps:

 Before you begin